 Today’s religious elite reject God’s instructions and instead teach and hold to popular traditions: Christmas, Easter, Halloween, Sunday-keeping, a false trinitarian god, a false gospel about Jesus instead of the Kingdom of God, the fictions that God’s Law was “nailed to the cross,” tithing was “done away,” the saved go to heaven, and a host of other beliefs.
 In fact, virtually all the teachings of orthodox Christianity are manmade!

-To learn more, read the following free books and booklets.
+To learn more, read the following books and booklets on our website.
 They present the truth of men’s holidays, and that of many other doctrines.
 You will be astounded by the Bible’s clear teachings on a host of topics: The Ten Commandments – “Nailed to the Cross” or Required for Salvation?; The Trinity – Is God Three-In-One?; Saturday or Sunday – Which Is the Sabbath?; God’s Holy Days or Pagan Holidays?; Which Is the True Gospel?; Do the Saved Go to Heaven?; and End All Your Financial Worries.